Allow me to respond to a comment left by Ian Malone.

 I never say that the people making these modern records, as well as those reviewing them, are malicious or evil.
 I say they make or review bad sounding records and are simply misguided and incompetent.

 Am I being unkind?
-If Michael Bay makes one bad movie after another, are we unkind to point it out, even though many people enjoy his movies.
-He is not a bad person, he is a bad filmmaker, and gets called out regularly for putting out a bad product.
+If Michael Bay makes one bad movie after another, are we unkind to point that out?
+I don’t know that he is not a bad person, but I do know that he is a bad filmmaker, and gets called out regularly for putting out a bad product.

 Everyone understands that this is a matter of taste.
 If you always wished The Beatles albums had more bass, more compression and a smoother tonal balance overall, you can buy the new Heavy Vinyl pressings and get that sound on every title they ever released.